sterfive/opcua-for-node-red-public/README.md

 This node is the second next-generation OPCUA Node for NodeRED built by Sterfive, the company that develops the [NodeOPCUA](https://node-opcua.github.io/) stack.

-Ir brings the following OPCUA Client features.
+It brings the following OPCUA Client features.

 -   **Read** - read one or more UAVariables.
 -   **Write** - write one or more UAVariables.